-I personally found that as farmers we are very quick to highlight any challenges within the industry or that of our own businesses, however, much slower to acknowledge and address any opportunities.
+I personally found that as farmers we are very quick to highlight any challenges within the industry or that of our own businesses.
+However, we are much slower to acknowledge and address any opportunities.
 I like to be portrayed as a positive person and believe that with every challenge becomes an opportunity, if you tear a challenge/problem apart there is often an element which presents an opportunity.

-Following the introduction to PIP we had great talks from individuals within the NFU, Thomas Wornham (NFU National Poultry Board Chair) spoke about the current aspirations in the industry such as becoming ‘Net Zero’ and reinforced how widely spread the organisation is with 46,000 members at present.
+Following the introduction to PIP we had great talks from individuals within the NFU.
+Thomas Wornham (NFU Poultry board chair) spoke about the current aspirations in the industry such as becoming net zero and reinforced how widely spread the organisation is with 46,000 members at present.
 We also heard an interesting insight from Guy Smith (NFU Deputy President) on life as an officeholder.

 Media training for me was an interesting activity where we all chose a current topic within the industry and carried out both live radio interviews and pre-recorded TV interviews.
 I think it would be fair to say on behalf of everyone participating it is a valued experience.

-The PIP will involve trips to Europe and the Houses of Parliament in London, to name but a few and the visits, training and events will cover vital aspects affecting our businesses.
-We have also been tasked with collectively organising an event to engage young people into the aging industry.
+The PIP will involve trips to Europe and the Houses of Parliament in London, to name but a few, and the visits, training and events will cover vital aspects affecting our businesses.
+We have also been tasked with collectively organising an event to engage young people into the ageing industry.

 Please follow the PIP reports which will include articles, vlogs and tweets over the next twelve months and keep a look out for any updates on our progress.
 Our next meeting is in October and we will be completing leadership training and a visit to an egg processing business.
 Another member of the PIP cohort will be completing a report after the visit and I hope you enjoy following the group over the course of the next 12 months.